ErayEroglu/CMPE485-Spring-2025/Term-Project/SETUP_INSTRUCTIONS.md

 Once setup is complete, you can:

-1. **Run Automated Tests**: Press F1 to run all 29 predefined performance tests
+1. **Run Automated Tests**: Press A to run all 29 predefined performance tests
-2. **Manual Testing**: Use F5/F6 for quick agent/obstacle spawning
+2. **Manual Testing**: Use G/H for quick agent/obstacle spawning
 3. **Data Analysis**: Check the exported CSV/JSON files for detailed performance metrics
 4. **Customize Tests**: Modify the test configurations in `PerformanceTestManager.cs`